TrickyGo/ActMVS/README.md

-# ActMVS
+#### Welcome to the Pytorch Implementation of "ActMVS: Active Scene Reconstruction with Monocular Multi-View Stereo" for ICRA 2026.
-Pytorch Implementation of "ActMVS: Active Scene Reconstruction with Monocular Multi-View Stereo" for ICRA 2026.
+#### Code will be released soon.
+Thanks for your attention!